pachyderm/pachyderm/doc/reference/pipeline_spec.md

 `spout` is a type of pipeline that processes streaming data.
 Unlike a union or cross pipeline, a spout pipeline does not have a PFS input.
-Instead, it opens a Linux *named piped* into the source of the streaming data.
+Instead, it opens a Linux *named pipe* into the source of the streaming data.
 Your pipeline can be either a spout or a service and not both.
 Therefore, if you added the `service` as a top-level object in your pipeline, you cannot add `spout`.